Albania's former PM placed under house arrest in corruption probe | Politics

 Albania's former PM placed under house arrest in corruption probe

-A court in Albania on Saturday ordered that former president and prime minister Sali Berisha be placed under house arrest following corruption charges relating to his time in office.
+A court in Albania on Saturday ordered that former president and prime minister Sali Berisha be placed under house arrest following investigation on a corruption case relating to his time in office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)